-Just one of the many perks of belonging to a credit union is home equity loans with good rates.
-These loans can be a great method of investing in your home or yourself, but before you make the decision to apply for one, it’s wise to understand the basics of how they work.
-We put together an overview of home equity loans that cover the basic questions you might have about what they are and how they work.
+Just one of the many perks of belonging to a credit union is home equity loans with great rates.
+These loans offer options for investing in your home or yourself, but before you make the decision to apply for one, it’s wise to understand the basics of what they are and how they work.

 What is home equity?

 To begin, let’s talk about home equity.
 Put simply, it’s the amount of home you “own.”
 More accurately, it is the non-mortgaged portion of your home’s value.
 It’s a considerable asset that can be used in powerful ways.

 You can determine how much equity you have by taking the current market value of your home and subtracting the mortgage(s) owed on it.
 Home equity isn’t just the amount you have paid on your home; if your home’s value has increased, perhaps because your neighborhood has become popular, you may have more home equity than the dollar amount you’ve paid toward your mortgage.

 Home equity loans are just one of the tools you can use to leverage your home’s equity.
 Here are answers to some common questions regarding home equity loans.

 What are they?

 A home equity loan allows you to borrow against your home’s equity.
 It’s often referred to as a “second mortgage,” and it comes in two main types: a home equity installment and a home equity line of credit (HELOC).
 More on the differences between those later.

 What are they used for?

 Home equity loans are typically used for home-related projects, like renovations and additions, but they can really be used for anything.
 You might use one to consolidate debt, avoid mortgage insurance on your first mortgage, pay for education or even just take a vacation.
 The interest on your home equity loan may even be tax deductible.
 (Consult your tax advisor for more information.)